Graph Convolution for Re-ranking in Person Re-identification: Graph Convolution For Re-ranking

-To make sure that there are samples from different cameras for propagation, which is suggested in the second criterion, we introduce an cross-camera graph with $k$-nearest neighbors from different cameras as follows.
+Considering the first proposed criterion, we propose a global graph first.
+To make sure that there are samples from different cameras for propagation, which is suggested in the second criterion, we also introduce an cross-camera graph with $k$-nearest neighbors from different cameras as follows.

 \begin{enumerate} \item For the $i$-th image, obtain its $k$-nearest neighbors $\N_i^{\mathrm{diff}:k}$ from different cameras with the original features. \item For the $i$-th row of $A$, we compute the similarity as